-- BIO 213 Applied Regression for Clinical Research.
-This is a 5-credit online version of an oncampus course taught by Dr. John Orav.
-Discussions are ongoing to determine if the online version of this course will be offered in the fall semester.
-A final decision should be made by the summer.
-Anyone interesting in this course should check with Dr. Orav about details. - EPI 526 Analysis of Publicly Available Databases for Epidemiologic and Health Services Research - EPI 527 Design and Conduct of Trials in Preventive Medicine - EPI 528 Systematic Review and Meta-Analysis (on hold for fall, 2018) - EPI 288 Introduction to Data Mining and Risk Prevention
+- EPI 526 Analysis of Publicly Available Databases for Epidemiologic and Health Services Research - EPI 527 Design and Conduct of Trials in Preventive Medicine - EPI 528 Systematic Review and Meta-Analysis (on hold for fall, 2018) - EPI 288 Introduction to Data Mining and Risk Prevention

 The last four courses are part of the MPH in Epidemiology (MPH-EPI) Program.
 Students in that program have priority for enrollment, but these online courses are also available to summer-only degree students if space permits.
 Summer-only students are only allowed to enroll in online courses for a max 6.5 credits per term and max of 11.25 credits for their degree program.
 Consult the Warisha Amin, Academics Coordinator, with questions or concerns.
-International students who want to enroll in online credits must contact the Assistant Director or Graduate the Academic Coordinator.

 Thesis Credits - EPI 315 (5-12.5 credits): All students in the Master of Science Summer-only Program are required to complete a supervised research project (Master's Thesis) prior to graduation.
 A potential proposal for a supervised research project is required with the application to the Harvard Chan School.
-The application should also include a letter from local mentor indicating that the mentor has read the proposal and agrees to supervise the student on the project - Students need to complete a thesis under the direction of a local mentor and Harvard faculty member.
-The Harvard mentor (ideally from the Department of Epidemiology) is identified by the end of the second summer of course work after discussion with the head of this program (Dr. Fran Cook).
+The application should also include a letter from local mentor indicating that the mentor has read the proposal and agrees to supervise the student on the project.
+Students need to complete a thesis under the direction of a local mentor and Harvard faculty member.
+The Harvard mentor (ideally from the Department of Epidemiology) is identified by the end of the second summer of course work after discussion with the head of this program (Faculty Director).
 This Harvard mentor assists in the supervision of the thesis project and determines when the project is completed (typically when there is a manuscript suitable for publication).
 Students can enroll in thesis credits (EPI 315) at any time of the year and can spread these credits over multiple periods of the year.
 Students must enroll for at least 5.0 EPI 315 credits and have the option of enrolling for up to 12.5 credits.
 The student determines the number of EPI 315 credits in order to obtain the 42.5 credits that are needed to complete this degree.